 Imaging tests before surgery

-If your doctor recommends surgery, he or she will likely use a combination of two imaging tests to locate the parathyroid gland or glands that are causing problems:
+If your doctor recommends surgery, he or she will likely use one of these imaging tests to locate the parathyroid gland or glands that are causing problems:

 Sestamibi parathyroid scan.
 Sestamibi is a radioactive compound that is absorbed by overactive parathyroid glands and can be detected by a scanner that detects radioactivity.

 The normal thyroid gland also absorbs sestamibi.
 To eliminate uptake in the thyroid obscuring the uptake in a parathyroid adenoma, radioactive iodine, which is only taken up by the thyroid, is also given and the thyroid image is digitally subtracted.

 Computerized tomography (CT) scanning may be combined with the scan to improve detection of an abnormality.